 Ah, those key moments in life: first day at school, first kiss, first love, first car—memories to treasure!
-But if your idea of “a drink at the bar” is more “protein shake at the squat rack” than “beer and pork rinds at the bar,” there is another epic day that you will always remember: buying your first barbell.
+But if your idea of “a drink at the bar” is more “protein shake at the squat rack” than “beer and pork rinds at the pub,” there is another epic day that you will always remember: buying your first barbell.

 Buying your first barbell is a momentous occasion for any aspiring lifter.

-I’ve been there.
 You truly have the weightlifting bug.
 You want to focus, go after it, chase the passion, perfect the technique, and lift BIGGER and better.
 But you need more than what’s offered at the gym.

 Before you rush off, all guns blazing, to Google “oly bar, best price,” you must choose.
-And, like Indiana Jones in The Last Crusade, you must choose wisely, my friend.

 The right bar will help you nail that technique and score those PBs; it will become a comfy and trusted ally for years to come.
 But choose poorly, and you will end up with the wrong bar, which, far from being your friend, will hinder your progress and, worse still, be unsafe.